platformsh/platformsh-docs/sites/friday/src/administration/billing/monitor-billing.md

   - "billing"
 ---

-To help you manage the costs related to your organization, Upsun provides estimates for the current month and the next.
+To help you manage costs related to your organization, Upsun provides estimates for the current month and the next.

 You can set billing alerts to ensure you don't overspend,